back8/github_scp-079_scp-079-hide/README.md

 # SCP-079-HIDE

-This bot is used to hide the real watcher.
+This bot is used to hide the real sender.

 ## How to use